VegaDeftwing/OpGuidesHugoSrc/content/Phil/p2-fallacy.md

 # Logical Fallacies (and a bit more)

 If you've been on the internet for more than about a quarter of a second, you've likely been accused of a whole host of logical fallacies.
 Unfortunately, most people really don't understand what they're saying and often use a lot of these incorrectly.
 On the other hand, you also likely encounter ~~politicians~~ people using these fallacies on a regular basis as well, and it's nice to be able to call them out on it.
-This page is going to cover a fair amount of the most common and attempt to give you examples of when they apply and when they don't: (sources are at the bottom of the page)
+This page is going to cover a fair amount of the most common and attempt to give you examples of when they apply and when they don't.

----

-Everything in quote blocks on this page is directly stolen from the article linked to by it's heading, usually Wikipedia

----

 ## Argumentum ad populum